ethanselzer/react-cursor-position/README.md

 `className` : String - Optionally provide a CSS class to be applied to the div rendered by react-cursor-position.

-`style` : String - Optionally provide a style object to be applied to the div rendered by react-cursor-position.
+`style` : Object - Optionally provide a style object to be applied to the div rendered by react-cursor-position.

 `onCursorPositionChanged` : Function - Optionally provide a function that will be called when the mouse cursor position changes.
 Function will receive `cursorPosition` object as parameter.